View Mary Lown's Obituary on AugustaChronicle.com and share memories

 |

-North Augusta, SC—North Augusta, SC—Mrs. Mary Frances Lown, 91, entered into rest April 10, 2020.
+N. Augusta, AC—Mrs. Mary Frances Lown, 91, entered into rest April 10, 2020.
 A Private Graveside Service will be conducted in Pineview Memorial Gardens.
 Reverend Masaki Chiba officiating.

 Mrs. Lown was a native of Chappells, South Carolina, having made North Augusta her home for the past 60 years.
 She was a graduate of Newberry College and a retired Kindergarten Teacher with Aiken County Schools.
 Mrs. Lown was a member of Fairview Presbyterian Church and the Daughters of the American Revolution, Martintown Road Chapter.
 She was predeceased by her husband of 61 years, Buren A. Lown, Sr.